Mesh Gradient Maker

 • Intuitive color point addition and positioning

-Technical Foundation: WebGL for performance, React for the UI, and seamless integration with Framer's plugin API.
+Technical foundation: WebGL for performance, React for the UI, and seamless integration with the Framer plugin API.

 Building with AI: The Reality